stevenwadeconsulting/k8s-fundamentals-labs/docs/labs/3-daemonsets.md

 - Completion of [Lab 2: Deployments and Rolling Updates](2-deployments.md)
 - Understanding of basic Kubernetes concepts

+!!! warning
-- Execute `cd ../003-daemonsets` to navigate to this lab directory
+    Execute `cd ../003-daemonsets` to navigate to this lab directory

 ## Lab Tasks